22 Proven Ways to Increase Brain Blood Flow

 The increase in brain blood flow leads to increased brain oxygen levels and energy production, reduced brain inflammation, and improved reaction time (16-25).

-I took a vinpocetine supplement after my last concussion to increase blood flow to the brain and speed up my recovery.
+I took a vinpocetine supplement many years ago after my last concussion to increase blood flow to the brain and speed up my recovery.
 But I no longer need to take it.

 7. Meditation